ArcheAiDev/a1zo/README.md

 ## 📈 Performance and Scalability

-nalona is designed for efficiency:
+ai1zo is designed for efficiency:

 - Lightweight core for minimal overhead
 - Scalable architecture for complex agent networks